ADHD goal systems: why standard frameworks fail and what works instead

 What is the best goal-setting method for adults with ADHD?

 The best ADHD goal-setting method targets your specific executive function weakness rather than following a one-size-fits-all approach.
 If working memory is your main challenge, external capture systems like physical goal cards outperform digital tools.
 If motivation drops quickly, dopamine-pairing reward systems sustain effort longer than willpower-based approaches.
-Research by Safren and colleagues shows that targeted behavioral strategies outperform general motivation techniques for ADHD adults [4].
+Safren and colleagues developed a CBT program for adults with ADHD showing that targeted behavioral strategies help more than relying on general motivation [4].

 Do these ADHD goal systems still work if you are also on medication?

 Yes, and in most cases they work better alongside medication than as a replacement for it.
-Stimulant and non-stimulant ADHD medications primarily address attention regulation and impulse control, but they do not automatically build the external structures – goal cards, reward menus, micro-deadlines – that compensate for working memory and time blindness.
-Research by Safren and colleagues found that adding CBT-based behavioral strategies to medication treatment produced significantly better outcomes than medication alone [4].
+Stimulant and non-stimulant ADHD medications primarily address attention regulation and impulse control, but they do not automatically build the external structures (goal cards, reward menus, micro-deadlines) that compensate for working memory and time blindness.
+Safren and colleagues studied adding CBT-based behavioral strategies to medication treatment for adults with continued symptoms [4].
 The goal systems in this article are behavioral complements to medication, not alternatives.
 If you are unmedicated and functioning well, these systems can still be effective independently.

 How do these ADHD goal systems work differently for inattentive versus hyperactive presentations?